dzhuang/subset-iconfont/README.md

 - Type: `string`
 - Default: `webfonts`
-- Description: The name of the sub-directory which the font files will be written to.
+- Description: The name of the sub-directory where the font files are expected be written to.

 #### `generateMinCss`